Course overview

 It will typically take three years to complete the apprenticeship, however, there may also be opportunities to join part-way through the programme if candidates have considerable experience in a particular area.

-Apprentices will receive all the benefits of being a student at Leeds Trinity University, whilst also earning a full-time salary from their employer.
+Apprentices will receive all the benefits of being a student at Leeds Trinity University, while also earning a full-time salary from their employer.

 This apprenticeship is delivered through a blended learning approach.
 Apprentices benefit from face-to-face and online lectures and seminars, delivered by Leeds Trinity University.
 In addition to this, apprentices will also complete independent research activities which can be undertaken in the workplace.